-Although leaded automobile gasoline was banned in the U.S. in 1996, our findings are still relevant today: deposition in soil remains a public health issue, and gasoline for small aircraft is still leaded.
+Although leaded automobile gasoline was banned in the U.S. in 1996, our findings are still relevant today.
+Our estimates for lead in topsoil suggest that deposition in soil remains a public health issue.
+Moreover, gasoline for small aircraft is still leaded.
 Zahran et al. (2017) provides evidence that leaded gasoline, which is still not regulated by the U.S. EPA but used in a large fraction of piston-engine aircraft, may affect millions of people living close to large and small airports.
 Moreover, many high and medium income countries have significant levels of lead in topsoil.
 So lead exposure may continue to impair fertility today.
 This is a concern, because fertility has implications for economic activity, aging populations, and society more broadly.